husseinhawary/demoblaze-gui-automation/README.md

 allure serve allure-results
 ```

-## Github Actions
+## GitHub Actions
-The project integrated with github actions and you can see the runs build from here
+The project integrated with GitHub actions, and you can see the runs build and rerun again if you want, from here

 ```
 https://github.com/husseinhawary/demoblaze-gui-automation/actions